Book a meeting

 Types of malware injection attacks

-1. Code injection: Occurs when an attacker inserts malicious code into a mobile app via SQL injection, script injection, or through manipulation of the app's source code.
+1. Code injection: An attacker inserts malicious code into a mobile app via SQL injection, script injection, or through manipulation of the app's source code.

 2. Man-in-the-middle (MitM) attacks: Attackers intercept legitimate transactions (e.g., data transmissions between mobile apps and servers) to inject malicious data or alter communications.

-3. Third-party libraries and SDKs: Compromised third-party components can be used as a vector for injecting malware into an otherwise secure application.
+3. Third-party libraries and SDKs: Compromised third-party components can be used as a vector for injecting malware into an otherwise secure app.

-4. Phishing and social engineering: These techniques can trick users into downloading malware under the guise of legitimate software, leading to self-injection by the user.
+4. Phishing and social engineering: These techniques trick users into downloading malware hidden as legitimate software, leading to self-injection by the user.

 5. UI injection: Cybercriminals use user interface injection to introduce foreign elements into the UI, such as StrandHogg which enables phishing to create convincing fake interfaces without user permissions.